Ferryman

 Tune by Leslie Fish

-A harsh window hammered and bent down the trees
+A harsh wind hammered and bent down the trees

-A wind cold and better, as wise or as death,
+A wind cold and bitter as lies or as death

-as crewel as the jaws of the shark
+As cruel as the jaws of a shark

-A fool could have told it was no night to be
+A fool could've told it was no night to be

 My mother and father are waiting for me